For daily wit & wisdom, sign up for the Almanac newsletter.

 In turn, the ants actually provide the plant with some protection!
 While the ants are feeding on the nectar, they protect their food source by attacking other bud-eating pests by stinging, biting, or spraying them with acid and tossing them off the plant.

 Also, the ants are temporary.
-Once the peony blossoms, the ants move on to seek other food sources.
+Once the peony blossoms, the ants will leave the peony flower and move on to seek other food sources.

-How to Get Rid of Ants on Peonies Before Bring Indoors
+How to Get Rid of Ants on Peonies Before Bringing Indoors